osamuaoki/cg56/rev03.md

 ### Guide for the wiring steps

-XXX FIXME XXX

-1. Test MCU board by programming via AVR-ISP with blink LED on PD6.
+1. Test MCU board by programming via DFU mode with blink LED on PD6 using dfu-util.

-1. LEDs are lightly glued with hot-melt glue to the key switches to prevent falling.

 1. All 56 key switches are placed into the keyboard case.
 I used hot-melt glue to hold loose switches.
 Please don't overdo it.
 You can always add more glue after everything is completed to ensure the mechanical integrity of the keyboard.

-1. Then the wiring of rows are done.
-Adjacent row pins are connected with 24mm cut ETFE wire of AWG30 (0.26mmD) with each end stripped about 2mm.
-Wire are passed through inside cavity of the case so it doesn't interfere with the bottom cap plate of the case.

-1. Then the wiring of columns are done.
-Line marked anode side of diodes are always connected to the key switches.
-Cathode side with bar are connected within each column.
+1. Then the wiring of rows are done using anode-side lead wires of diode with each cathode-side lead wire connected to each switch.
+The right and left side of anode-side leads are connected.
+This makes total of 4 AWG30 wires for the row signal.
 (Column to row configuration)

-1. Use tester to check keyboard connections and check insulation with reverse bias for each diode.
-Since diodes needs to be squeezed into tight space, there is a fairly good change of shorting unexpectedly.

-1. Connect MCU board to parts.

-1. Place PI tape underneath the MCU, speaker and connector positions to prevent shorting the circuit and mark proper MCU position aligning with the bottom cap.
-Watch for VCC(5V), output pins and circuit around USB connector.
+1. Then the wiring of columns are done using short UEW AWG32 wires.
+One AWG30 wire is soldered for each column.
+This makes total of 14 AWG30 wires for the column signal.

+1. Use tester to check keyboard connections in ohm mode.
+(Please note that, in ohm mode of modern multimater, diode appears as insulator for both directions.)

+1. Use tester to check forward and reverse voltage drop across each diode to be around 0.5V-0.6V and OL (over-range) to make sure each diode pointing the right direction and not shorted.
+It is easy to overlook the cathode marking.

 1. Secure position of MCU with the hot-melt glue to the case.

-1. Glue micro-USB female connector on PCB to the case.
-(This has a short male mini-USB plug soldered)
+1. Connect MCU board to parts with wire-wrapping.

-1. Connect mini-USB connector to MCU board.
+1. Connect USB-C connector to MCU board.

-1. If keyboard functions perfectly, close the bottom plate.

 ## BOM